Course Presentation

 11.1 Critical analysis skills assessment

-11.2 Round Table I ‘’The Dos and Don'ts of How to Run a Successful IVF Laboratory’’
+11.2 Round Table I ‘’Do's and Dont's of How to Successfully Run an IVF Laboratory’’

 11.3 Round Table II ‘’Outliers: handling unusual events in the IVF laboratory’’